dexterfloreza/dexterfloreza/README.md

 - **Technical Product Management Intern** @ Zebra Technologies *(Jan 2024 – Apr 2024)*

 ---
-### 💼 Student Group Involvement
+### 💼 Organizational Involvement
-I believe student group involvement is what keeps one well-rounded, especially in serving their communities.
+Beyond coursework, I invest time in leading and supporting engineering student organizations at TMU.
+These roles have resulted in me contributing to organizations and building systems through teamwork, communication, and accountability.
 - **Media and Operations Lead** @ TMU CanSat *(July 2024 - Present)*
 - **VP Finance** @ the Metropolitan Undergraduate Engineering Society *(May 2024 - April 2025)*
 - **VP Finance** @ the Electrical and Computer Engineering Society for Toronto Metropolitan Students *(May 2023 - April 2024)*